iykekings/getting-started--with-git/README.md

 ### Tasks

-1. Create *Details.md* file and fill it with basic information about and make a commit
+1. Create *Details.md* file and fill it with basic information about you and make a commit
 2. On the same file, delete the contents and fill with basic information about where you live and commit